-DrillTronics software automates drilling process control, enabling drillers to optimize and enhance the safety of their drilling operations.
-Integrated with the rig’s drilling control system (DCS) machine controls for drawworks, top drive, and mud pumps, DrillTronics applies the same advanced modeling capabilities as DrillScene® to maintain wellbore stability and consequently reduce non-productive time.
+DrillTronics software automates drilling process control, enabling drillers to optimize and enhance the safety of their drilling operations, controlling drawworks, top drive, and mud pumps and consequently reducing non-productive time and increasing safety.

 It achieves this by: